 (Google Alerts – settings)

-All of these settings can be changed anytime.
+All of these settings can be changed anytime you want.

 (Google alerts – email alert)